TheOdinProject/curriculum/dir/advanced_topics/index.md

 ---
 # Advanced Topics

-## !!
-This section is in the "Collecting Resources" phase !!
+## This section is collecting resources right now

 Algorithms: